 27. If you have an idea, run contests yourself for your community.
 Give away an eBook or special gift card and get more Twitter followers by drawing in more eyeballs to your account.

 28. Use Twitter Analytics and any other monitoring tools to your advantage.
 Know how your audience reacts to your tweets and adjust accordingly to the most popular and least popular times.
 The goal is to get more followers and engagement every month with every tweet.

-And there you have it friends: 28 proven ways on how to get more Twitter followers.
+And there you have it: 28 proven ways to get more Twitter followers.
 Twitter is a great way to build brand awareness and offer real-time support to a fan base.

 The most important practice in Twitter marketing is taking the time to test and measure your best practices.
-When you learn firsthand with experience how your niche industry and target audience reacts to your tweets, you’ll be in a better position to tailor your strategies for the best outcome for growth every week.
-Until next post!
+When you learn firsthand with experience how your niche industry and target audience react to your tweets, you’ll be in a better position to tailor your strategies for the best outcome for growth every week.